Prince Charles describes distressing impact of coronavirus

-Prince Charles, who has recovered after testing positive for coronavirus, has praised the country’s healthcare workers and said it was a strange and distressing time for the nation.
+Prince Charles, who has recovered from the coronavirus, has praised Britain’s healthcare workers and said the outbreak was a strange and distressing time for the nation.

 In a video address on Wednesday, the prince said although he had recovered, he was still in a state of social distance and general isolation.

-His wife Camilla, who had tested negative, is remaining in self-isolation until the end of the week in case she develops symptoms.
+His wife Camilla, who had tested negative, will remain isolated until the end of the week in case she develops symptoms.

-The number of coronavirus deaths in Britain rose to 1789 people, figures on Tuesday showed, a 27 per cent increase in a day with one of the victims a 13-year-old boy with no apparent underlying health conditions.
+The number of coronavirus deaths in Britain rose to 1789 people, figures on Tuesday showed.
+That is a 27 per cent increase in a day – and one of the victims was a 13-year-old boy with no apparent underlying health conditions.

 “At such an unprecedented and anxious time in all our lives, my wife and I are thinking particularly of all those who have lost their loved ones in such very difficult and abnormal circumstances, and of those having to endure sickness, isolation and loneliness,” Charles said.